coin-or/Ipopt/README.md

 **[Download Ipopt source as tarballs.](http://www.coin-or.org/download/source/Ipopt)**

 You can also obtain the Ipopt code via Git.
-Please refer to the [documentation](https://coin-or.github.io/Ipopt) and the [General Configuration and Installation Instructions for COIN-OR projects](https://projects.coin-or.org/CoinHelp/).
+Please refer to the [documentation](https://coin-or.github.io/Ipopt).

-**Please make sure you read the [current issues page](https://projects.coin-or.org/CoinHelp/wiki/current-issues) before you try to install Ipopt.**

 Also still available is the no longer maintained older [Fortran version](https://github.com/coin-or/Ipopt/tree/stable/2.3).